 So much of the internet feels legible.
 It’s well-documented how Instagram or Amazon affect our perceptions and expectations.
 But Metafilter still isn’t sure what game it’s playing, two decades in.
 Despite all its ups and downs, I’m still rooting for it.
 I want it to continue to entertain, infuriate, and bewilder its scattered users.
 It’s so rare getting to be bewildered these days.

-Thanks to Jackie, Jacob, Elizabeth, and Kevin for slogging through very confused early drafts.
+Thanks to Jackie, Jacob, Elizabeth, and Kevin for loving advice on very confused early drafts.